lukepulaski/lukepulaski.github.io/README.md

 # Personal Projects

 This section consists of additional work I am doing on my own time.
-Through these projects, I will mostly explore topics that interest me such as baseball, music, and my favorite TV shows through a lens of statistical analysis.
-Though most of these projects probably won't be very "economic" in nature, some of my research ideas are more akin to traditional economic research questions.
+Through these projects, I will mostly explore topics that interest me through a lens of statistical analysis.

 I hope to display my ability to formulate and understand a niche problem, analyze relevant data to propose answers, and present my findings in an engaging manner.
 I also hope that these pieces will demonstrate my competency in platforms like Microsoft Excel, Python, and R, and my overall skills in research, data cleaning, data anlysis, and written communication.

-I envision the final drafts of these projects to be written in the style of blog posts (an overall objective and informative tone with little bits of my subjective opinions and informal language) while maintaining the basic structure of a research paper.

 As these projects progress, I will do my best to provides general updates on the status of each one.